akhoury/akhoury.github.io/pages/jqcon2014-notes/index.md

 <br/>

 ### JavaScript and the new Virtual Machine(s) <span class="jqc-danger">(A++)</span> (no slides)
-##### with Scott Gonzalez <a href="https://twitter.com/shanselman"><i class="fa fa-twitter"></i></a> <a href="https://github.com/shanselman"><i class="fa fa-github-alt"></i></a> <a href="mailto:scott@hanselman.com"><i class="fa fa-envelope-o"></i></a>
+##### with Scott Hanselman <a href="https://twitter.com/shanselman"><i class="fa fa-twitter"></i></a> <a href="https://github.com/shanselman"><i class="fa fa-github-alt"></i></a> <a href="mailto:scott@hanselman.com"><i class="fa fa-envelope-o"></i></a>
 #### Abstract
-> jQuery UI is more than just a collection of JavaScript widgets.
-It's a project that aims to discover, create, and deliver experiences that excel in usability, accessibility, and ease of implementation.
-Join us as we take a behind-the-scenes look at the various projects and communities that are involved in creating the world's most popular JavaScript UI library.
+> How does the pervasiveness of JavaScript on the client change how we architect applications?
+We can create hundreds virtual machines in the cloud, but we are using the millions of visual machines that visit our sites every day?
+Suddenly we are scripting against thousands of Virtual Machines from the command line while creating things today with JavaScript in the browser that were impossible yesterday.
+LiveScript becomes JavaScript becomes ES6 and now we’re compiling C++ to JavaScript.
+Join Scott Hanselman as he explores the relationship between the Cloud and the Browser, many Languages and one Language, how it might all fit together and what comes next.

 #### My notes